TITLE 89: SOCIAL SERVICES

 "Consent to adoption by a specified person" is a voluntary act by the parents to relinquish all parental rights of a child to a person or persons specified by the parents in the specific consent document.
 Consent to adoption by a specified person is further described in Section 309.70 (Freeing Children for Adoption).

 "Internal legal screening" means an internal review required by the Department prior to referring a case for termination of parental rights for the purpose of freeing a child for adoption.
 Depending on local practice, a representative of the State's Attorney's Office may participate in the screening.
 The purpose of the screening is to determine whether sufficient grounds for termination of parental rights exist and whether adoption is in the best interest of the child.
-Legal screening is further described in Section 309.80.
+Legal screening is further described in Section 309.80 (Termination of Parental Rights).

 "Legal risk placement" means the placement with a family of a child, not yet legally free for adoption, made in the best interests of the child with the intent that the family will become an adoptive resource for the child should the child become legally free for adoption.

 "Parental unfitness" means a finding by the court that a person is unfit to parent a child, without regard to the likelihood that the child will be placed for adoption.
-The grounds of unfitness are described in Section 309.50 (Identification of Children for Potential Adoption Planning) and in the Adoption Act [750 ILCS 50].
+The grounds of unfitness are described in Section 1(D) of the Adoption Act [750 ILCS 50/1(D)].

 "Persons approved for adoption" means persons who have been licensed as a foster family home in accordance with 89 Ill.
 Adm.
 Code 402 (Licensing Standards for Foster Family Homes) or relative caregivers with whom children have been placed in accordance with 89 Ill.
 Adm.
-Code 301 (Placement and Visitation Services) and who also meet the certification requirements of Section 309.110(c) of this Part.
+Code 301 (Placement and Visitation Services) and who also meet the certification requirements of Section 309.110(c).

 "Post-adoption services" are services meant to assist and support the family in maintaining itself in a healthy and nurturing environment and in preserving the adoption.
 Post-adoption services may include, but are not limited to, social, psychological, psychiatric, health, educational and adoption preservation services.
 Financial services are available to families and adoptees following the legal consummation of the adoption, when they are eligible for adoption assistance.
 Post-adoption services also address the needs of adult adoptees and their biological families to seek information and contact, when desired.